kbxkb/file-upload-link-share-simple/README.md

 When it comes to the topic of caching for a web application, most discussion assume small objects.
 However, truly scalable caching for large objects like large files need custom solutions - and one that I built for Yahoo's CDN is one such customized solution.

 If the solution becomes wildly popular, and people from all over the world start using it, using a commercial CDN like Akamai for caching may be a good idea.

+### Performnce and Scalability - Design Considerations

+I have already discussed some techniques like caching or choice of technology stacks (like ATS) for higher performance and scalability.
+Here are some more ideas.

+* Compression - Using client side compression libraries is a good idea to reduce the payload size while uploading.
+There is no reason why compression and encryption cannot be done together, and the file may be uploaded using both the techniques applied together at the client.
+This will result in quicker download times, reduce bandwidth consumption of the website (hence egress charges in a metered cloud world).
+This will also reduce the number of HTTP calls made against the server, allowing it to scale and perform better

+* Benchmarking performace metrics - How many concurrent connections/ uploads can my server handle?
+How many concurrent downloads?
+We should use a modern load testing toolkit to measure and improve.
+If we do not measure, we cannot improve!

+* Telemetry and Monitoring - On the aspect of measuring, a good development practice is to put in telemetry and performance metrics liberally to let us gauge server performance at runtime.
+The public clouds usually do a good job in providing such statistics at the infrastrucure level, but we should add application level metrics (like encryption latency) as well.
+We should integrate with nagios or datadog or similar lightweight agent-based services to serve this purpose

+*

 ### Load Balancing